irx-404notfound/programming-notes/java-script/js-fundaments.md

 // Greater than and less than example:

-// Whe can ask if one word is greater or less than another word.
+// Whe can check if one word is greater than or less than another word.

 let randomWord = "student";